Plants belonging to the Stipa genus are hardy perennial grasses. They have stems ranging from 30 cm to 1.8 m (one to six feet) in height.

 Stipa nelsonii by Matt Lavin.

-The spacing depends on the Stipa species; bigger species should be planted at about 1 m apart, medium about 50 cm, and smaller varieties at about 30 to 40 cm apart.
+The spacing depends on the Stipa species: bigger species should be planted at about 1 m / 40 inches apart; medium at about 50 cm / 20 inches; and smaller varieties at about 30 to 40 cm / 12 to 16 inches apart.

 It is quite easy to care for Stipa plants.
 Juvenile plants should be well watered, until they become deep-rooted.
 Every spring cut the Stipa plants back to ground level.